nbussard/Telling-Stories-With-Data/README.md

 # Nathan Bussard
-This is my public portfolio for data visualizations
+This is my public portfolio for data visualizations.
+It highltight class assignments to project focused in the arts industry

 # About-Me
 I am a CMU Masters of Arts Management Canidate and a ceramicist.
-I graduate in December and am pursuing a career that is fouced in artist professional development to support artists in making this world a better place
+I graduate in December and am pursuing a career that is fouced in artist professional development to support artists in making this world a better place.

 # What I Hope To Learn
 I hope to learn how to effectively present data to various audiences